benhoyt/benhoyt.github.com/writings/python-api-design.md

 This is a bit opinionated, but I think you should only ship a new major version when you're completely changing the structure of the API.

-**Takeaway: Be kind to your users; only break backwards compatibility if you're overhauling your API.**
+**Takeaway: Only break backwards compatibility if you're overhauling your API.**

 The nice thing is that Python has some great features for keeping things backwards-compatible: two of the main ones are *keyword arguments* and *dynamic typing*.